risk-first/website/Software-Dependency-Risk.md

  2. **Software Libraries**:  importing code from the Internet, and using it in our project.
 Often, libraries are Open Source (this is what we'll consider here).
  3. **Software-as-a-Service (SaaS)**: calling a service on the Internet, (probably via `http`)  This is often known as [SaaS, or Software as a Service](https://en.wikipedia.org/wiki/Software_as_a_service).

 All 3 approaches involve a different risk-profile.
-Let's look at each in turn, from the perspective of which risks get mitigated, and which risks are accentuated.
+Let's look at each in turn, from the perspective of which risks get mitigated, and which risks are exacerbated.

 ### 1. Code Your Own